xieyuheng/inner/persons/will-byrd/relational-programming-in-minikanren.md

 </project>

 <lookback>
   The "walk"-based algorithm for variable lookup in triangular substitutions.
+The "walk"-based algorithm for variable lookup in triangular substitutions.

   <generalization>
     Can this idea be used in other graph processing problems?